← All stories

 🕷️ Spider🌍 World Fables

-Anansi the spider wants every last scrap of wisdom for himself — but the one thing he really needs to know, his little son Tuku already has!
-A beloved West African tale, retold in Bangla: no one can hold all the wisdom alone.
+Anansi the spider wants to keep every last scrap of wisdom in the world for himself — but the one thing he truly needs to know, his own little son already knows.
+A beloved West African (Ashanti) tale: no one can hold all the wisdom alone.
 Only on Phulpakhi.

 Scroll down — let the story begin…